JoelThomas29/Subnet-Calculator/README.txt

 Validating_IP_and_SubnetMask.py --> Validates the user inputs before passing these parameters
 				    to the next program.
 Calculating_Hosts_and_Subnet.py --> Uses the inputs and calculates the said parameters, also
-				    asks user to generate random IP from the calculated range.
+				    asks user to generate random IP from the calculated range

-*** UPDATE COMING SOON
-Create a case when subnet mask (first octect) is < 255 (exeptional)
->> network address should not be 0.0.0.0, least it should be 1.0.0.0 for 128.0.0.0 subnet mask
->> also network address should not go beyond 223.255.255.255, 224 is multicast and 240+ is reserved for r&d